-Table 1 Stepdown requirements for care homes
+Table 1: Discontinuation of IPC requirements for care homes

-Number of isolation days required COVID-19 Clinical requirement for stepdown1 Testing required for stepdown Transferring between risk categories on stepdown Care home residents 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required unless being discharged from hospital Residents should be managed on the high risk category until criteria described in this table is met and can then transfer to the medium risk category Care home staff 10 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required Staff can return to work as normal once criteria is met
+Number of isolation days required COVID-19 Clinical requirement for stepdown1 Clinical required for quirement for stepdown Care home current residents (known COVID-19 positive) 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required unless being discharged from hospital Residents should be managed on the high risk category until criteria described in this table is met and can then transfer to the medium risk category Care home residents, being admitted from hospital 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery 2 negative tests required commencing on day 8 & taken 24 hrs apart Residents should be managed on the high risk category until criteria described in this table is met and can then transfer to the medium risk category Care home staff 10 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required Staff can return to work as normal once criteria is met before discharge from hospital to the care home (testing can be commenced on day 8).
+Tests should be taken at least 24 hours apart and preferably within 48 hours of discharge.
+Where it is in the clinical interest of the resident and negative testing is not possible (e.g. resident doesn't consent, detrimental consequences or it would cause distress) a risk assessment and a care plan for the remaining period of isolation up to 14 days in the home must be agreed and documented.
+On return to the care home, the resident must be managed as per the high risk category until the 14-day self-isolation period (day 14 from date of symptom onset or date of positive test if asymptomatic) is complete.